 The insights from the user research and competitor analysis helped me define clear product goals.
 These goals became the foundation for prioritizing features and planning the MVP.

-Using the information architecture and user flows as a guide, I created low fidelity wireframes to validate
+Using the information architecture and user flows as a guide, I created low fidelity wireframes to

 the overall product structure and core workflows before moving into visual design.
 This helped me quickly